LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 2. [Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).
 This gets the agent connector running in the target environment.

 {: .important}
-LivePerson recommends that, when you connect your bot to LiveEngage, you deploy at least two LiveEngage bot agents for a single bot.
+LivePerson recommends that, when you connect your bot to LiveEngage in a production environment, you deploy at least two LiveEngage bot agents for a single bot.
 This is so the second bot agent can serve to support failover.
 Additionally, if you have traffic considerations, you might want to deploy three or more bot agents per bot.

 For some practice at deployment, try [tutorial #4](conversation-builder-getting-started-4-connect-to-liveengage.html).